AlexGarcias/SmartContract/ReadMe.md

 Developer: Solidity 0.5.11, HTML, CSS, Web3.js;

 Note: each Id_ is a specific Smart Contract.
-We can link all Smart Contract in the Primary Key (Person/Owner), as follow:
+We can link all Smart Contract in the Primary Key (Person/Owner/Hash number), as follow:

 Person Data